This post may contain affiliate links. Please see my disclosure policy for details.

 In series 1, episode 14 ‘The Search’ Claire and Murtagh travel around villages in the Highlands.
 Claire performs as The Sassenach in the hopes that it will lure Jamie out from hiding to find them.

-Eventually, Claire and Murtagh find a Gypsy camp and some performers visiting the camp that have copied their act.
+Eventually, Claire and Murtagh find a Gypsy camp, and some performers visit the camp that has copied their act.
 Claire pays the Gypsy money so that he will stop singing the song as not to confuse Jamie.

 This was also shot on the grounds of Pollok Country Park.